 Govoni Law Firm assists Entrepreneurs and Companies in the Business Incorporation and Internationalization, with the suggestion of the most suitable company type and solutions for the Client’s business project.

 Legal assistance with the incorporation of the Company in Italy.
 Accompanying Clients in the whole process included the notarial deed and filings with the Italian Registrar of Companies.

-Preparing and drafting all the documents and information required including memorandum of incorporation, articles of associations (by-laws), power of attorney etc, assistance is provided also for the registration of the directors and shareholders of the proposed company with the Italian Tax Authorities, assistance with the request of the Codice Fiscale and bank account opening.
+Preparing and drafting all the documents and information required including a memorandum of incorporation, articles of associations (by-laws), power of attorney, etc, assistance is provided also for the registration of the directors and shareholders of the proposed company with the Italian Tax Authorities, assistance with the request of the Codice Fiscale and bank account opening.

 The legal steps can be done remotely through a power of attorney to Govoni Lawyers.